 Starting in the mid-20th century, the primary causes of death worldwide shifted from infections to chronic conditions, such as heart disease and cancer.
-HSPH has meticulously documented this change, standing at the forefront of both basic and applied research.
-Its discoveries in nutrition, exercise and other individual risk factors have reconfigured the public health landscape.
+The School has meticulously documented this change, standing at the forefront of both basic and applied research.
+Its discoveries in nutrition, exercise, and other individual risk factors have reconfigured the public health landscape.

-In the 1970s, HSPH scientists helped map the government’s Dietary Guidelines for Americans; decades later, they proposed an alternative Healthy Eating Pyramid based on the Mediterranean diet and including recommendations for daily exercise and weight control.
-In 2006, when the U.S. Food and Drug Administration ordered that nutrition labels for packaged foods list all harmful trans fatty acids, it signified a victory for HSPH scientists led by Walter Willett.
-A vigorous public health advocate, Willett not only amassed evidence that these solid fats raise the risk of coronary artery disease, Type 2 diabetes and other ills, but also waged a campaign to label and ultimately eliminate the ingredient from manufactured food products and restaurant meals.
+In the 1970s, School scientists helped map the government’s Dietary Guidelines for Americans; decades later, they proposed an alternative Healthy Eating Pyramid based on the Mediterranean diet and including recommendations for daily exercise and weight control.
+In 2006, when the U.S. Food and Drug Administration ordered that nutrition labels for packaged foods list all harmful trans fatty acids, it signified a victory for School scientists, led by Walter Willett.
+A vigorous public health advocate, Willett not only amassed evidence that these solid fats raise the risk of coronary artery disease, type 2 diabetes, and other ills, but also waged a campaign to label and ultimately eliminate the ingredient from manufactured food products and restaurant meals.

 Established in 1988, the Center for Health Communication has used entertainment media and mass communication to shift social norms in healthier directions.
-Among its innovations, it worked with Hollywood to incorporate the Swedish-originated designated driver concept into entertainment programming, which decreased alcohol-related traffic crashes.
-So successful were the School’s efforts, the Random House Webster’s College Dictionary (1991 edition) added “designated driver” to the American lexicon.
+Among its innovations, it worked with Hollywood to incorporate the Swedish-originated designated-driver concept into entertainment programming, which decreased alcohol-related traffic crashes.
+So successful were the School’s efforts that the Random House Webster’s College Dictionary (1991 edition) added “designated driver” to the American lexicon.

-In a similar vein, HSPH faculty have led the charge for worldwide tobacco control, providing the scientific expertise to convince nations in Europe and Asia to pass smoking bans for public places.
-In a pair of 2008 studies, HSPH investigators revealed a deliberate strategy among tobacco companies to recruit and addict young smokers by manipulating menthol content, and by heavily advertising in places that cater to youth.
+In a similar vein, School faculty have led the charge for worldwide tobacco control, providing the scientific expertise to convince nations in Europe and Asia to pass smoking bans for public places.
+In a pair of 2008 studies, School investigators revealed a deliberate strategy among tobacco companies to recruit and addict young smokers by manipulating menthol content and by heavily advertising in places that cater to youth.

-In 2008, HSPH researchers published the largest and longest-running study to estimate the impact of a combination of lifestyle factors on mortality.
+In 2008, School researchers published the largest and longest-running study to estimate the impact of a combination of lifestyle factors on mortality.
 The study concluded that not smoking, maintaining a healthy weight, regular physical activity, and a nutritious diet dramatically lowered the risk of dying from all causes during the 24 years of the study.
-In 2009, resolving a long-simmering scientific and popular debate, HSPH investigators found that diets that reduced calories led to weight loss regardless of the proportion of carbohydrates, protein or fat.
+In 2009, resolving a long-simmering scientific and popular debate, School investigators found that diets that reduced calories led to weight loss, regardless of the proportion of carbohydrates, protein, or fat.